A framework for the local information dynamics of distributed computation in complex systems

-The entropy rate can also be expressed as the limiting value of the conditional entropy of the next state of \textit{X} (i.e. measurements $x_{n+1}$ of the random variable $X'$) given knowledge of the previous $k$ states of \textit{X} (i.e. measurements $x^{(k)}_{n}$, up to and including time step \textit{n}, of the random variable $X^{(k)}$):
+where the limit exists.
+Note that $\vec{X}^{(k)}_n$ is a $k$-dimensional \emph{embedding vector} of the \textit{state} of $X$ \cite{takens81}.
+A related definition is given by the limiting value of the conditional entropy of the next value of $X$ (i.e. measurements $x_{n+1}$ of the random variable $X_{n+1}$) given knowledge of the previous $k$ values of \textit{X} (i.e. measurements $\vec{x}^{(k)}_{n}$ of the random variable $\vec{X}^{(k)}_n$):

+again, where the limit exists.
+This can also be viewed as the uncertainty of the next state $\vec{x}^{(k)}_{n+1}$ given the previous state $\vec{x}^{(k)}_{n}$, since $x_{n+1}$ is the only non-overlapping quantity in $\vec{x}^{(k)}_{n+1}$ which is capable of carrying any conditional entropy. \citet{cover91} point out that these two quantities correspond to two subtly different notions.
+These authors go on to demonstrate that for stationary processes $X$, the limits for the two quantities $H'_\mu(X)$ and $H_\mu(X)$ exist (i.e. the average entropy rate converges) and are equal.
+For our purposes in considering information dynamics, we are interested in the latter formulation $H_\mu(X)$, since it explicitly describes how one random variable $X_{n+1}$ is related to the previous instances $\vec{X}_{n}^{(k)}$.

-Grassberger \cite{grass86a} first noticed that a slow approach of the entropy rate to its limiting value was a sign of complexity.
-Formally, Crutchfield and Feldman \cite{crutch03} use the conditional entropy form of the entropy rate (\ref{eq:entratecond})\footnote{$H_{\mu X} (k)$ here is equivalent to $h_\mu (k+1)$ in \cite{crutch03}.} to observe that at a finite block size \textit{k}, the difference $H_{\mu X} (k) - H_{\mu X}$ represents the information carrying capacity in size $k$-blocks that is due to correlations.
-The sum over all \textit{k} gives the total amount of structure in the system, quantified as excess entropy (measured in bits):
+\citet{grass86a} first noticed that a slow approach of the entropy rate to its limiting value was a sign of complexity.
+Formally, \citet{crutch03} use the conditional entropy form of the entropy rate (\ref{eq:entratecond})\footnote{$H_{\mu X} (k)$ here is equivalent to $h_\mu (k+1)$ in \cite{crutch03}.} to observe that at a finite block size \textit{k}, the difference $H_{\mu X} (k) - H_{\mu X}$ represents the information carrying capacity in size $k$-blocks that is due to correlations.
+The sum over all \textit{k} gives the total amount of structure in the system, quantified as the \textbf{effective measure complexity} or \textbf{excess entropy} (measured in bits):

 The excess entropy can also be formulated as the mutual information between the semi-infinite past and semi-infinite future of the system: